Chapter 8 Sampling and Inference

 [1] 36.06

-Now we can say that we are 95% confident that the population value for the mean Democratic share of the two-party vote across counties is between the lower limit of 29.36 and the upper limit of 36.06.
-Technically, what we should say is that 95% of all confidence intervals based on z=1.96 include the value for \(\mu\), so the probability that \(\mu\) is in this confidence interval is .95.
+Now we can say that we are 95% confident that the interval between 29.36 and 36.06 includes the population mean.
+Technically, what we should say is that 95% of all confidence intervals based on z=1.96 include the value for \(\mu\), so we can be 95% certain that this confidence interval includes \(\mu\).

-Note that this interval is wider (almost 6.7 points) than the 68% interval (about 3.4 points), because we are demanding a higher level of confidence.
-So, suppose we want to narrow the width of the interval but we do not want to sacrifice the level of confidence.
+Note that the 95% confidence interval (almost 6.7 points) is wider than the 68% interval (about 3.4 points), because we are demanding a higher level of confidence.
+Suppose we want to narrow the width of the interval but we do not want to sacrifice the level of confidence.
 What can we do about this?
 The answer lies in the formula for the standard error:

-Let’s look at this for a new sample of 500 counties.
+Let’s look at this for a new, larger sample of 500 counties.

 [1] 33.24397